H-Bahn: Switching

-Switching is done with the help of the horizontal guiding wheels, where short blades on both sides of the common section of the carrier move as a canal of the same width as the carrying box to the left or right, while a long blade between the two forking guideways moves right or left to provide the horizontal guidance into the intended direction.
+Switching is done with the help of the horizontal guiding wheels, where short blades on both sides of the common section of the carrier move as a channel of the same width as the carrying box to the left or right, while a long blade between the two forking guideways moves right or left to provide the horizontal guidance into the intended direction.

 History

 In 1973, the Federal Ministry made DM 22 million (€11,250,000) available for the research and promotion of this system.
 A test line was opened on 21 July 1975 in Düsseldorf by the former transport minister Hans Matthoefer with a length of 180 metres (approx. 200 yards).
-In 1976, the system was extended by 1.5 km (a little less than a mile).
+In 1976, the system was extended by 1.5 km (0.93 miles).